-Khloe Kardashian & Tristan Thompson Are In ‘The Best Place’ 2 Months After Cheating Scandal
+Khloe Kardashian & Tristan Thompson Are In ‘The Best Place’ Two Months After Cheating Scandal

 “Khloe doesn’t seem too concerned how they feel about Tristan.
 She still thinks she’s making the best choice for her and True.
 She doesn’t need her family’s approval and will keep doing her thing.”

 As many fans already know, Tristan Thompson was busted cheating on Khloe Kardashian back in April when photos and video of him kissing and touching multiple other women surfaced online just days before Khloe gave birth to their daughter.
-Kardashian decided to stay in Cleveland and stand by her man, and the couple are reportedly currently working on rebuilding trust in their relationship.
+Kardashian decided to stay in Cleveland and stand by her man, and the couple is reportedly currently working on rebuilding trust in their relationship.